Immigration and the Nature of Rights

 And it is this recognition — not our perception of some attributes intrinsic to individual human beings — that prompts you to respect the rights of others.
 Rights are premised on a basic harmony of interests.
 One can imagine a society in which you are getting away with murder and theft, while no one dares assault or steel from you.
 But even if you were the one lucky enough to be dictator, it would be an extremely fragile and likely temporary state of affairs.
 You’d be constantly worrying about when it will all come crashing down, as the peasants revolt, or the generals stage a coup and string you up.
 Ultimately, for any rational actor with a long horizon, opting to live under a rights-based system is the smart choice.

 But consider for a moment the following thought experiment.
-Suppose that a virus emerged and were transforming 50% of the population with a certain genetic susceptibility into sociopaths devoid of any compunction to respect others’ rights.
+Suppose that a virus emerges and that 50% of the population has a certain genetic susceptibility such that contact with the virus instantly transforms them into sociopaths devoid of any compunction to respect others’ rights.
 Whenever they can avoid getting caught, they break into homes, they steal cars, they enslave children in their basements, etc., without a second thought.
 Rights would no longer exist in such a society — not merely that there would be rampant rights violations, but the very concept of rights would cease to be meaningful.
 Every other person you encounter, including the police, would be fine with murdering you for a slice of pizza if he could get away with it.
 Your entire sphere of concern would be reduced to the pursuit of physical safety and securing basic food and shelter resources.